Summer 2000, Amsterdam

-It was early in the Summer; it would have been June, because I know that I was staying in a houseboat on Nieuwe Prinsengracht.
-It was an afternoon during the time when I had decided that I didn't have to do anything, yet.
+I went into Coffeeshop Johnny on Johnny Jordaanplein once, on an afternoon early in the Summer, while I was staying in a houseboat on Nieuwe Prinsengracht.
+It was during the time when I had decided that I didn't have to do anything, yet.

 It was a time short enough in hindsight that I truly relaxed in Amsterdam; after I'd learned how to do it, and before I had had to figure out what I was going to do next.

 I got a cup of tea, and the small cookie that comes with it.
 I don't remember if I bought any cannabis or was just rolling from the goods I had purchased elsewhere.
 It doesn't matter in a Dutch coffeeshop.
 As long as you order something, you're cool.
 It's normal to buy only a cup of tea.

 I fell into conversation with Dave, a 60-some year-old English guy who'd been in the Navy.
 He and I were the only ones in the shop besides Aartie, who was working and the odd customer who came in, bought a little smoke, and left.

 Dave had been in Amsterdam for about ten years, but he didn't want to talk about that.
 And that was fair enough.

 A jovial man, Dave smoked large amounts through a pottery chillum, which he frequently cleaned with a cone-rolled napkin.

 "There's no such thing as a slow or a fast cup of tea," Dave said.
 We both had three or four cups of tea over probably close to the same number of hours.
 Dave was a regular there.
 I was just in a state where it was the way to spend the afternoon.